 Wellington Waterfront Limited (originally Lambton Harbour Management Limited) was set up by the Wellington Harbour Board and Wellington City Council in September 1987 to develop and manage 20ha of waterfront land extending from Waterloo on Quay Apartments (Shed 21) along the waterfront to include Clyde Quay Wharf.

 Wellington Waterfront Limited is a Council-controlled organisation.
-In July 2014 it transitioned into Wellington City Council as a business unit (City Shaper) with a changed brief to extend beyond the waterfront and include a wider responsibility in other parts of the city with a focus on place shaping, project management and urban design.
+In July 2014 it transitioned into Wellington City Council as a business unit (Parks, Sport & Recreation) with a changed brief to extend beyond the waterfront and include a wider responsibility in other parts of the city with a focus on place making and City Parks.